 Out of hospital – SGS Munich offers complete testing according to IEC 60601-1-12

 SGS Germany GmbH is accredited by DAkkS (ILAC), as well as by the IECEE CB Scheme for testing active medical devices used in emergencies.
-The devices are tested in SGS's Munich laboratory according to the IEC 60601-1-12, EN 1789, and EN 13718-1 standards.
-SGS offers the full range of IEC 60601-1-12 product testing, related to design, environmental, mechanical, and electromagnetic compatibility, as part of a comprehensive testing solution at one location.
+The devices are tested in SGS’s Munich laboratory according to the standards IEC 60601-1-12 (Requirements for medical electrical equipment and medical electrical systems intended for use in the emergency medical services environment), EN 1789 (Medical vehicles and their equipment – Road ambulances), and EN 13718-1 (Requirements for medical devices used in air ambulances).
+SGS offers the full range of IEC 60601-1-12 product testing, related to the design and environmental, mechanical, and electromagnetic compatibility, as part of a comprehensive testing solution at one location.

 The respective programs, parameters, and sequences for the tests are individually designed by our experienced test engineers in line with the manufacturer’s requirements.